 note: adopted 2006; President Nursultan NAZARBAYEV played a role in revising the lyrics

-Kenya name: "Ee Mungu Nguvu Yetu" (Oh God of All Creation)
+name: "Ee Mungu Nguvu Yetu" (Oh God of All Creation)

 lyrics/music: Graham HYSLOP, Thomas KALUME, Peter KIBUKOSYA, Washington OMONDI, and George W. SENOGA-ZAKE/traditional, adapted by Graham HYSLOP, Thomas KALUME, Peter KIBUKOSYA, Washington OMONDI, and George W. SENOGA-ZAKE